 Remember when Rocky used to enter the ring?
-He played his favorite same song every time he made his big entrance to get him all pumped up for the fight.
+They played his favorite same song every time he made his big entrance to get him all pumped up for the fight.

 If no song comes to mind, then you can choose a song from this list of Bar/Bat Mitzvah songs.

-Tip for the Jokers: If the people you’re inviting up have a sense of humor – choose a song that makes them laugh.
+Tip for the Jokers: If the people you’re inviting up have a good sense of humor – choose a song that makes them LOL.

 5. Dedicate a small speech for each person

-Just like you wouldn’t give an Oscar award without introducing the person, and why they’re an Oscar nominee in the first place – you wouldn’t invite someone to light a candle without introducing them to your guests, and why they “won” a spot in the candle lighting ceremony.
+Just like you wouldn’t give an Oscar award without introducing the person, and explaining why they were nominated in the first place – you shouldn’t invite someone to light a candle without first introducing them to your guests, and explaining why they “won” a spot in the candle lighting ceremony.

 Don’t worry, it’s less tedious than it sounds.
 Let’s take a closer look…